top of page

 Does this mean my pain isn't real?

 Pain is always real.
 It is produced by the nervous system as a genuine biological response to what the brain interprets as a threat.
-What pain science clarifies is that the intensity of pain does not map directly onto the degree of physical damage — which means that understanding the nervous system's contribution to the experience is as clinically important as understanding the structural picture.
+Pain science clarifies that the intensity of pain does not map directly onto the degree of physical damage.
+Understanding the nervous system's contribution to the experience is as clinically important as understanding the structural picture.

 If there's nothing structurally wrong, why does it still hurt so much?